MicrosoftDocs/power-automate-docs/flow-docs/button-flow-with-user-input-tokens.md

 ## Use different input types

-Your button flows can also pass rich data to button flows.
-Here's the list of the different types of data input types that button flows can accept.
+Your button flows can also accept rich data types.
+Here's the list of data input types that button flows accept:

 - Text
 - Drop-downs (like radio buttons)